komushi/vue-appsync-study/README.md

 }
 ```

-### 1-2.
+### 2-2.
 After applying to AWS AppSync with a DynamoDB Table BookTable created
-**Need to update CreateBookInput and UpdateBookInput for gender (enum type)**
+**Need to mannualy update CreateBookInput and UpdateBookInput for gender (enum type)**
 ```
 type Book {
     title: String!